 - Build relationships with new employers that your students love

-- Enhance your career counseling efforts by referencing tangible stories of student experiences
+- Enhance your career counselling efforts by referencing tangible stories of student experiences

-- Reviews are collected via a survey form within Handshake.
+- Reviews can collected via a survey form within Handshake.
 Students are also able to submit a review via their profile.
-You may find screenshots of the form here.

 - We send out a Summer Experiences Survey - can I collect that all in one go with reviews?

 - We have specifically included in the reviews collection form the most commonly asked questions in Summer Experiences Surveys

 - Our form starts with asking students “What did you do this past summer?” and allows students to select non-work experiences like “Research” and “Taking Time Off”

 - All of these results will be easily available in Insights for reporting purposes